 Excavations have discovered pottery belonging to Amerindian people living in Dominica over a thousand years ago.

-Today, three thousand Carib Indians live in the tropical forest of Dominica.
+Today, three thousand Carib Indians, the Kalinago, live in the tropical forest of Dominica.

 Christopher Columbus visited the island in 1493.
 As he landed on a Sunday, he called the island Dominica (Sunday Island).